ai-xiaihai/AC215_RadIQ/README.md

     list_blobs(bucket_name, prefix)
 ```

+Additionally, our dataloader, implemented using PyTorch, is an integral component of our project.
+Its primary function is to load and preprocess our datasets efficiently.
+At the moment, it's housed within our model training script at `src/data_pipeline/main.py`.
+However, in line with best practices and for improved modularity, we have plans to separate it and relocate it to the data folder in the near future.
+This dataloader has been crafted to ensure optimal memory utilization and is versatile enough to manage diverse data formats.

 **Modelling**

 On the modelling, we decided to work with the state-of-the-art biomedical vision-language model, `BioViL`, published by Microsoft in 2022.